-1atching Grant Program: A program is ovide assistance with new website design and All properties that are current on real estate nay be considered for this matching grant w website must be established, where none ted for the business; or, the applicant's e must include such upgrades as on-line ch engine optimization or other new Applicants must provide a minimum of two certified web designer for the website work. ication must be signed and include the 2 ected provider information at time of on website completion, the applicant will d invoice and the EDFA will reimburse 50 dollar the business owner spends up to , women and veteran owned businesses may hing grant up to \$1,000.
+- iv.
+Co-op Advertising Grant Program: A program is designed to provide assistance to small businesses (businesses with at least a one-year lease or own their buildings) with advertising and promotional activities.
+Funds will be allocated quarterly to this program to enable more participation throughout the fiscal year.
+The EDFA staff will review the applications for approval in the order in which they are received.
+Funding will be provided until grant allocations for the current fiscal year are depleted.
+A maximum quarterly grant of \$500 for multiple advertising/marketing projects can be awarded to one business.
+Applications must be submitted with proof of advertising and marketing project and prior payment to be considered.
+Funding cannot exceed 25% or \$500 of the total advertising/marketing costs. - v.
+E-Commerce Matching Grant Program: A program is designed to provide assistance with new website design and development.
+All properties that are current on real estate tax payments may be considered for this matching grant incentive.
+A new website must be established, where none previously existed for the business; or, the applicant's existing website must include such upgrades as on-line shopping, search engine optimization or other new enhancements.
+Applicants must provide a minimum of two quotes from a certified web designer for the website work.
+The grant application must be signed and include the 2 quotes and selected provider information at time of submittal.
+Upon website completion, the applicant will submit the paid invoice and the EDFA will reimburse 50 cents for every dollar the business owner spends up to \$500.
+Minority, women and veteran owned businesses may receive a matching grant up to \$1,000.